aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-document/compare-documents/_index.md

 ﻿---
 title: Compare Documents
 type: docs
-description: "Aspose.Words for C++ enables you to compare two documents in any supported formats and shows content changes.
+description: "Aspose.Words for C++ allows you to compare two documents in any supported formats and shows content changes.
 You can apply advanced options when comparing."
 weight: 50
 url: /cpp/compare-documents/
 ---